 The design of the headphone is not something that can grab your attention readily.
 However, that will probably work fine for most of you.
 The whole of the apparatus is black with the left ear cup hiding a microphone.
 The microphone here is retractable and flexible while the right ear cup has a volume rocker that doubles as a controller for the headset console.

 There is also a power button at the right ear cup that can mute the mic.
-Following this, here are 2 jacks that allow the SteelSeries Siberia 800 to plug into either an Xbox controller or a mobile phone.
-The best on ear headphones and plush, adjustable headband comprise of comfortable faux leather.
+Following this, there are two jacks that allow the SteelSeries Siberia 800 to plug into either an Xbox controller or a mobile phone.
+The best on-ear headphones and plush, adjustable headband comprise of comfortable faux leather.

-The 11 ounce SteelSeries Siberia 800 is much tighter on my head than I was previously used to.
+The 11 ounce is much tighter on my head than I was previously used to.
 However, I cannot say that it made me uncomfortable.
 Even with my glasses on, I could easily wear it for a long time without feeling any pain behind my ears.

 The ear cups themselves are very soft and cushiony.
 Plus they do not tend to get hot or restrictive.

-Although the SteelSeries Siberia 800 gives nightmares for its set up, once you are through it, you would probably find it to be the best performing headset that you have come across in a while.
+Although this gives nightmares for its set up, once you are through it, you would probably find it to be the best performing headset that you have come across in a while.

 The audio is crisp and clear in almost all the genres of the gaming world with an additional advantage of a window where you can fine-tune the equalization.
 That helps you play your single-player adventures even better and have a mesmerizing experience when it comes to those chaotic shooter games.

 As the product boasts on its versatility, I decided to test it through a varied genre of games.
-I started with the Uncharted 4 on PS4 in both single and multi-player modes, and I was totally satisfied with the outcomes.
-Following Nathan Drake on his adventures was a real delight as the rich soundscape made the rattle of gunfire, the heartfelt voice-acting, and the stirring score came alive.
+I started with the Uncharted four on PS4 in both single and multi-player modes, and I was delighted with the outcomes.

-I didn’t feel the need to tweak the equalization much, as the balanced setting is exactly what it claims to be.
-The mic too is a masterpiece.
-The last time I had a skype conversation with one of my friend in the Guaziong city of China, t emic performed to deliver crystal clear speech.
+I didn’t feel the need to tweak the equalization much, as the balanced setting is precisely what it claims to be.
+The mic to is a masterpiece.
+The last time I had a Skype conversation with one of my friend in the Guaziong city of China, t emic performed to deliver the clear speech.

 However, my reviews have been sharply contrasting one of my colleagues in the recent past.
-He said that that when he tried using the mic of his SteelSeries Siberia 800 it resulted him to some complicated telephonic conversation where many a times the speech went inaudible.
+He said that when he tried using the mic of his, it resulted in him to some difficult telephonic conversation where many times the speech went inaudible.

-The SteelSeries Siberia 800 sounds beautiful and works with almost any gaming system.
+This sounds beautiful and works with almost any gaming system.
 In addition to that, it takes cares of your everyday music feeds too pretty commendable.
-However, the only tedious side of the product is that it is too much expensive for what it has to offer and a huge pain to set up and high maintenance.
+However, the only slow side of the product is that it is too much expensive for what it has to offer and a huge pain to set up and high maintenance.
 Thus, I would strongly recommend this product only in case you high need of compatibility.